aruba/aruba-iotops-example-ble/README.md

 ```

 ### AppBundle Configuration
-You should provide appBundle config info as below to let us help you config,
+You should provide appBundle config info as below to let us help you config, the format please refer to [appbundle.json](./appbundle/appbundle.json)
 - [required] app name:
   for example: iot_operations_example_ble_app
 - [required] app icon: